napari/napari/docs/source/explanations/rendering.md

 However, if you do need to run Python bytecode fully in parallel, it might be necessary to use a `concurrent.futures` process pool instead of a thread pool.
-The downside of using processes is that memory is not shared between processes by default, so the arguments to and from the worker process need to be serialized, and not all objects can be easily serialized.
+One downside of using processes is that memory is not shared between processes by default, so the arguments to and from the worker process need to be serialized, and not all objects can be easily serialized.

 The Dask developers have extensive experience with serialization, and their library contains it's own serialization routines.
-Long term we might decide that Napari should only support threads internally, and if you need processes you should use Napari with Dask.
+Long term we might decide that napari should only support thread pools, and if you need processes you should use napari with Dask.
 Basically we might outsource multi-processing to Dask.
-How exactly Napari will interoperate with Dask is to be determined.
+How exactly napari will interoperate with Dask is to be determined.

 ### B. Number of Workers

 How many worker threads or processes should we use?
-The optimal number will depend on the hardware, but it also might depend on the workload.
+The optimal number will obviously depend on the hardware, but it also might depend on the workload.
 One thread per core is a reasonable starting point, but a different number of workers might be more efficient in certain situations.
-We will start with a reasonable default value and let the user configure the number manually if desired.
-Long term maybe we can set the number of workers automatically or even adjust it dynamically.
+Our goal is to have reasonable defaults that most users can live with, but provide configuration settings for expert users to adjust if needed.

 ### C. asyncio